 Develop the skills and knowledge to design and deliver person-centred services to individuals and/or groups as well as providing support, advocacy or interventions to individual clients, groups or communities across a range of services.

-- This qualification requires a combination of online study and compulsory weekly attendance on campus.
-In addition to this, students will be required to attend a localised industry specific setting for work placement (50-100 hours) and complete industry experience at Bower Place Complex Needs Clinic www.bowerplace.com.au - a practicing clinic; located in Gawler Place, ADELAIDE.
+- This qualification requires a combination of online study and compulsory weekly attendance on campus for 2 days per week.
+In addition to this, students will be required to attend and complete industry experience at Bower Place Complex Needs Clinic (or other negotiated industry workplace).
+More information about Bower Place can be found at www.bowerplace.com.au - a practicing clinic; located in Gawler Place, ADELAIDE.

 - Campus locations for workshop day will include Noarlunga, Regency Park and Elizabeth.